alterasc/EnhancedControls/README.md

 Adds UX related stuff.

 If you're a user, downloads are on the right.
 See **Releases** link.
-You can see detailed mod description on [Nexus page](https://www.nexusmods.com/warhammer40kroguetrader/mods/14) or [Steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3114200965) (or in Workshop-description.txt file).
+You can see detailed mod description on [Nexus page](https://www.nexusmods.com/warhammer40kroguetrader/mods/14).

 ## How to build